OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ![Ghidra strings window](Images/Chapters/0x06c/Ghidra_string_window.png)

-Often the core logic of the application is implemented in the frameworks and the app binary is just a wrapper around it.
+It often happens that the core logic of the application is implemented in a framework and the app binary is just a wrapper around that framework.
 In such cases, the above approach can be used to analyze *framework* binaries as well.

 ##### Disassembling With IDA Pro
 If you have license for IDA Pro, you can analyze app binary using IDA Pro as well.